Refinancing After Divorce: Everything You Need To Know

 You and your ex-spouse will need to consider a few factors when looking to refinance your mortgage.
 For instance, you need to decide who will continue to live on the property and who will be removed from the mortgage.

 You also need to consider whose name is on the home’s title.
 The house title states who has ownership rights over that property.
-You can use a quitclaim or warranty deed to remove their name from the title.
+You can use a quitclaim deed or warranty deed to remove their name from the title.

 How To Refinance Your House After Divorce

 However, refinancing after a divorce may follow a different process than a standard mortgage refinance.
-For instance, if you have to pay alimony to your former spouse, the bank will view this as a debt obligation.
+For instance, if you have to pay alimony or child support to your former spouse, the lender will view these payments as a debt obligation.
+Or, any income you’re receiving in the form of alimony must meet the lender’s requirements if you plan to use these funds to pay the mortgage.

-However, once your lender approves you for the refinance, the property will be appraised.
-From there, you’ll move toward closing on your refinance.
+Your lender may require that you receive the alimony for six months before it can be considered income.
+But, once your lender approves you for the refinance, the property will be appraised.
+From there, you’ll move toward closing on your new loan.

 Alternatives To Mortgage Refinancing Following A Divorce